bluxmit/alnoda-workspaces/README.md

 [`Ubuntu-workspace`](./workspaces/ubuntu-workspace/README.md) - docker as a light-weight Virtual Machine.
 It provides isolation of environments, but uses less resources than VMs.
-Ubuntu-workspace allows to start multiple processes inside the same docker container, has docker-in-docker, Python and Node.js, and a collection of common applications such as text editors, git, supervisord, z-shell etc.
+Ubuntu-workspace allows to start multiple processes inside the same docker container, has docker-in-docker, Python and Node.js, and a collection of common applications such as text editors, git, supervisord, z-shell etc. Ubuntu-workspace with browser-based terminal can be used on both local and remote server with the same experience.

-*Versions:*

-- *18.04-0.2 - minimalistic, work via terminal (size )*
-- *18.04-0.5 - includes docker-in-docker (size )*
-- *18.04-0.7 - adds browser-based terminal (size )*

-Ubuntu-workspace with browser-based terminal can be used on both local and remote server with the same experience.
 When it runs on the remote server, the access can be restricted with a password, and secured with TLS encryption.

 [`Python-Workspace`]